This post may contain affiliate links. Please read our disclosure policy.

 • You’ll want to use a 6-quart slow cooker for this recipe because it will fill it up.
 Anything smaller and you’ll want to cut the recipe in half.

-• Feel free to drain some of the liquid from the slow cooker if you want – there will be a lot.
-Otherwise use a slotted spoon for serving.
+• Feel free to drain some of the liquid from the slow cooker if you want or if it doesn’t thicken enough for you.
+Otherwise, use a slotted spoon for serving.

 • Add a few squeezes of lime juice for a tangy bite.

 • Season really well with salt.
-You can add salt before cooking, but be sure to taste them afterward because beans on their own are very bland.
+You can add salt before cooking, but be sure to taste them afterward because beans on their own can be very bland.

 Recipe